netdata/netdata/health/notifications/matrix/README.md

     curl -XPOST -d '{"type":"m.login.password", "user":"example", "password":"wordpass"}' "https://homeserver:8448/_matrix/client/r0/login"
     ```

-4. Set `DEFAULT_RECIPIENT_MATRIX` to the rooms you want the alert to be sent.
+4. Set `DEFAULT_RECIPIENT_MATRIX` to the rooms you want the alert notifications to be sent to.
     The format is `!roomid:homeservername`.

     The room ids are unique identifiers and can be obtained from the room settings in a Matrix client (e.g. Riot).